elgs/leanweb/README.md

 I like the idea in Angular that 3 files (html/js/scss) as a component are in charge of a box, like a div, a rectangle area.
 But I don't like Angular in that my code has to be depending on so many bloated dependencies to run.
-I created leanweb as a set of tools to help me create web components based web projects,
+I created leanweb as a set of tools to help create web components based web projects,
 which:
-* come with zero dependency
+* are assistive, not restrictive
-* are based on native web components api
+* are based on native DOM and web components api
 * are built to last

 The principle is simply that 3 files (html/js/scss) as a web component will